 After reviewing some updates to the specifications, the Committee accepted the prior reliability testing.
-Validity testing methods included face validity, construct validity, and cognitive testing; the Committee agreed the results demonstrate sufficient validity.
-The CAHPS survey is conducted by third-party vendors via telephone, mail, email, or mixed protocols; the developer noted concerns that moving to an internet-based survey could potentially bias results, as older more frail adults may be less likely to complete the survey.
-The Committee raised concern that "some", not all, data elements are in defined fields in electronic sources, but agreed the measure is feasible.
-The measure is used in several public voting item n=14.
-It was emphasized that none of the vote tallies on the call were final.

-2 On the post-comment call, the number of Committee members who participated was n=14, but participation varied and, for a few votes, quorum (n=12) was not maintained.
-Under these circumstances, the decision was made that Committee members who were not present for all votes would be provided a summary of the discussions and be asked to vote on those items for which they had not been present-thus ensuring that for each reporting and payment programs, including NCQA Health Plan Ranking; NCQA Annual State of Health Care Quality; NCQA Quality Compass; NCQA Accreditation and Disease Management Accreditation; CMS Medicaid Adult Core Set; and CMS Medicare Advantage Star Rating.
-There are several related measures; this measure is not fully harmonized since it is the only collected through patient survey.
-Ultimately, the Committee agreed that Measure #0039 met the NQF criteria and recommended it for continued endorsement.
+Validity testing methods included face validity, construct validity, and cognitive testing; the Committee agreed that the results demonstrate sufficient validity.
+The CAHPS survey is conducted by third-party vendors via telephone, mail, email, or mixed protocols.
+The developer noted concerns that moving to an internet-based survey could potentially bias results, as older more frail adults may be less likely to complete the survey.
+The Committee raised concern that "some," not all, data elements are in defined fields in electronic sources, but agreed that the measure is feasible.
+The measure is used in several public reporting and payment programs, including NCQA Health Plan Ranking; NCQA Annual State of Health Care Quality; NCQA Quality Compass; NCQA Accreditation and Disease Management Accreditation; CMS Medicaid Adult Core Set; and CMS Medicare Advantage Star Rating.
+There are several related measures; this measure is not fully harmonized since it is only collected through a patient survey.
+Ultimately, the Committee agreed that NQF #0039 met the NQF criteria and recommended it for continued endorsement.

-0041 Preventive Care and Screening: Influenza Immunization (PCPI): Recommended
+0041 Preventive Care and Screening: (Influenza Immunization [PCPI]): Endorsed